A two-day conference exploring the life-changing power of customised employment for people with disability

 - A family member, a mentor or paid supporter, a professional, a prospective employer, or someone who wants everyone to be meaningfully and sustainably employed.

-Meet the speakers | Get tickets | Conference schedule
+Meet the speakers Conference schedule

-Who will be speaking at the Opening Opportunities conference?
+Who presented at the Opening Opportunities conference?

 Jessie Ward